 Occupational Therapy Services

 This service helps children and adults with various needs improve their cognitive, physical, sensory, and motor skills and enhance their self-esteem and sense of accomplishment.
-For more information or to schedule an appointment, please contact Missy Newcomer at 574-903-5457.
+For more information, please contact the CHC at 260-593-0108 for help finding an occupational therapist.

 Speech Therapy Services